 Non-EDMG PPDU transmission

 Figure 126 shows the transmitter blocks used to generate a non-EDMG PPDU.
 The L-STF, L-CEF, and TRN units of the PPDU are generated using the Golay builder block.
-The L-Header and Data field of the PPDU are generated using the scrambler, LDPC encoder, constellation mapper, and spreader.
+The L-Header and Data fields of the PPDU are generated using the scrambler, LDPC encoder, constellation mapper, and spreader.
 The encoded and modulated bit stream is mapped to NTX transmit chains applying spatial expansion with relative cyclic shift over the chains as defined in 30.4.6.2.

 Figure 126 —Control mode transmitter block diagram for a non-EDMG PPDU transmission